2025–26 North Caledonian Football League

-The 2025–26 North Caledonian Football League (known as the Macleod & MacCallum North Caledonian League for sponsorship reasons) is the 117th season of the North Caledonian Football League, and the fifth season as part of the sixth tier of the Scottish football pyramid system.
-The defending champions are Invergordon, having won the title for the second consecutive season.
+The 2025–26 North Caledonian Football League (known as the Macleod & MacCallum North Caledonian League for sponsorship reasons) was the 117th season of the North Caledonian Football League, and the fifth season as part of the sixth tier of the Scottish football pyramid system.
+The defending champions were Invergordon, having won the title for the second consecutive season.

+Invergordon retained their title, winning each of their first 16 games, sealing a third consecutive title with a 5–0 win over Orkney on 14 February, to open an unassailable lead over their closest rivals Alness United and Inverness Athletic.
+Invergordon were scheduled to take part in the Highland League play-off against Rothes, but were promoted directly as a result of a vacancy opening up in the division.

 Teams

 Inverness Thistle joined the league for the first time, whilst Bunillidh Thistle withdrew from the league but retained membership in the hopes of playing in the 2026–27 season.